 Pictured above is the House-made goat cheese and beet raviolo served with truffle cream and toasted almonds that I chose as my first course.
 The flavor combination was delicious!

-The pièce de résistance topping off a masterful meal in my opinion was the flourless six layer chocolate cake with dark chocolate cabernet ganache.
+The pièce de résistance topping off a masterful meal, in my opinion, was the flourless six-layer chocolate cake with dark chocolate cabernet ganache.
 This masterpiece slice of cake was mouthwatering!
 Would I order this again?
 In a heartbeat is my answer!

 and Bistro Menil.